rrigato/architecture/clean_architecture/first_edition.md

 1) stable = many other modules import it and closed for modifications
 2) unstable = no/few modules import it and able to change out the private implementation frequently.

+# software_architecture_ch15

+- The tradeoff of microservices is the work needed to configure and connect the different services via service discovery

+- Since hardware is cheaper than people, performance efficiency should always be a second tier concern behind ease of development, ease of deployment, minimizing maitenance and minimizing architecture complexity

+- Once the high level policy (business rules) is defined (Entities/Usecase), the implementation details can be developed/deployed independently

+- Abstract device I/O behind a public interface so the private implementation details can be swapped to make the implementation of your business logic device independent

+- Decouple your device dependent storage implementation details from the business rules policy implementation